Three ways to get an interest-free loan

-The words 'interest-free credit' usually put me on my guard immediately.
-Many of these deals come with enormous, scary hidden catches.
+The words 'interest-free credit' often equal enormous, scary hidden catches.
 Anyway, in a perfect world, we'd all live within our means and never spend money we didn't have.

 Unfortunately, that's not always how it works.
 But genuinely interest-free loan deals do exist – and when you really need to access extra cash, they can be an economical and useful financial tool.